Priyanshusbisen/SentimentAnalysis/README.md

 1. Run Untrained_Model.py for training of the raw data with multiple Classifiers.

-2. Since the training takes up too much time you can train once and pickle the trained classifiers and use that script later.
+2. Since the training takes up too much time you can train once and pickle the trained classifiers.

+3. Once you pickle everythin needed you can run the trained model which will return the sentiment of input text.

 Other Details: